Anamicca23/OIBSIP-Data-science/README.md

 #**Task-5**:-

-**SALES PREDICTION USING PYTHON**
+**SALES PREDICTION USING PYTHON** 📈

-Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spent to adertise your product, the segment of people you advertise for , or the platform you are advertising on about your product.
+📉Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spent to adertise your product, the segment of people you advertise for , or the platform you are advertising on about your product.

-Typically, A product and service-based business always need their Data Scientist to predict their future sales with every step they to manipulate the cost of advertisin their product So let's start the task of sales prediction with machine learning using python.
+📊Typically, A product and service-based business always need their Data Scientist to predict their future sales with every step they to manipulate the cost of advertisin their product So let's start the task of sales prediction with machine learning using python.

 **Download Dataset from here:-**